 The last couple of years development in aircraft engines has been more or less concentrating on diesels.
 We have seen one off installations to fully developed production lines.
 A number of companies are active on this market primarily due to major concern of long term availability and the relative high price of AVgas (Europe).

 Diesel engines are able to use JET fuel (AVtur).
-This fuel is available worldwide and can also be made of renewable sources (algae) which should contribute to a cleaner environment.
+This fuel is available worldwide and can also be made of renewable sources (algae) which might contribute to a cleaner environment.

 In the United Kingdom are a number of aircraft diesel engine manufacturers active, or at least they claim to be as it has been very quiet on their part.

-WAM engines have a inlet port and exhaust valves and this is perfect for exact timing and tuning.
+WAM engines have an inlet port and exhaust valves and this is perfect for exact timing and tuning.
 We also have a diagram showing the Wilksch Diesel operating principle

 Wilksch Diesel operating principle.
 For two stroke engines this seems to be the best solution as it combines the best of both worlds!

 For startup a supercharger is fitted supported by a large truck size turbo for normal operations.
 Provisions for a hydraulic propellor control are available.
 The alternator is installed on the back of the engine and driven by gears.
 The engine features an intercooler and glycol/water based cooling system.

 The company has been taken over by Apple Tree Innovation, they acquired all assets, inventory, patents and intellectual property of Wilksch.
 For more information see their website at: https://appletreeinnov.co.uk/

 They were once working together with Wilksch Airmotive, then each decided to pursue a different design.
 The DAIR-100 is of the opposed piston like the JUMO design and has two cylinders with two pistons each acting toward each other.
 There are thus two crankshafts driving the propeller through a reduction gear at the front.
 This design is much like the PPD Gemini, see our previous page for that.